tendermint/tendermint/docs/rfc/rfc-008-don't-panic.md

 In **no** other situation is it acceptable for the code to panic:

-- there should be controlled panics that should be handled across library/package boundaries.
+- there should be controlled **no** panics that callers are required to handle across library/package boundaries.
 - callers of library functions should not expect panics.
 - ensuring that arbitrary go routines can't panic.
-- ensuring that there are no arbitrary panics in core production code, espically code that can run at any time during the.
+- ensuring that there are no arbitrary panics in core production code, espically code that can run at any time during the lifetime of a process.
 - all test code and fixture should report normal test assertions with a mechanism like testify's `require` assertion rather than calling panic directly.